ozbillwang/terraform-best-practices/README.md

 ```yml
 - find . -type f -name "*.tf" -exec dirname {} \;|sort -u |while read line; do pushd $line; docker run --rm -v $(pwd):/data -t wata727/tflint; popd; done
 ```

-## Enable version control on terraform state files bucket

-Always set backend to s3 and enable version control on this bucket.

-If you'd like to manage terraform state bucket as well, I recommend using this repostory I wrote [tf_aws_tfstate_bucket](https://github.com/BWITS/tf_aws_tfstate_bucket) to create the bucket and replicate to other regions automatically.

 ## Generate README for each module with input and output variables